 Students have the right to be informed of any suspension, given specific reasons for the suspension, and offered the opportunity to tell their side of the story before being suspended.

 Short-term suspensions: Students and families have the right to receive in writing a description of the incident, the date the student may return to school, and notice of their right to appeal.
 This letter must also be sent to the school superintendent or designee.
 Upon written request by the student or parent/guardian, the superintendent must review the suspension.
-If no alternative education program is provided, schools

-make academic assignmentsassignments available to students during a short-term suspension.
+If no alternative education program is provided, schools must ensure that suspended students are able to access and complete graded work during and after the suspension.

 Long-term suspensions: Students and families have the right to written notice from the Superintendent about the conditions of a long-term suspension and their relevant due process rights.
 The student has a right to the following:

 A hearing in front of the Superintendent or their designee;